ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooSummary.rst

 Java Keyword Summary
 =========================

 - **extends** - Used to specify the parent class to inherit from.
 It is followed by the name of the parent class, like this: ``public class ChildName extends ParentName``.
 If no ``extends`` keyword is used in the class declaration, then the class will automatically inherit from the ``Object`` class.

 - **static** - Keyword used to indicate that a instance variable or method is part of the class and not part of each object created by the class.

+- **super** - Keyword used two ways.
+First, within a constructor, to invoke the code from a parent class constructor other than the no-args constructor.
-- **super** - Keyword used to call a method in a parent class.
-This is useful if a child class overrides an inherited method, but still wants to call it.
+  Second, within an instance method, as a variable to refer to the same object as ``this`` in order to call a method from a parent class.
+This is useful if a child class overrides an inherited method, but still wants to call the inherited method.

 Vocabulary Practice
 =======================